Guest contributor Gerry Lopez and I sat down for a conversation about Jonathan Glazer’s Under the Skin.

 G: The central thesis, I guess, is that our ability to feel empathy is what makes us human.
 It achieves this, but then the question is whether that was its actual mission or not.
 And it doesn’t seem like it was.

 C: I don’t think that was its original intention, but once it begins, it’s curious enough to embrace it.
-I did feel that Glazer could’ve fleshed out the idea of the bodyguard/enforcers that travel around on motorcycles.
+I did feel that Glazer could’ve fleshed out the idea of the bodyguards/enforcers that travel around on motorcycles.
 It seems strange that they wouldn’t be able to locate the alien once it goes rogue.

 G: Yeah, I agree.